 Students in the College of Engineering will be required to participate in a tailored intervention as a means of providing support and to promote student success.
 All students will receive an email stating exactly what they are required to do and the deadline for completing it.

-All students on Academic Probation at the end of Winter Quarter 2024 must complete their intervention by Friday, April 26, 2024.
+All students on Academic Probation at the end of Spring Quarter 2024 must complete their intervention by Friday, October 18, 2024.

 Must complete both steps 1 and 2: